External image

 • Seasonal hiring spikes

-Balancing all of these factors requires a mix of strategy, technology, and team engagement.
-Let’s explore how to do it right.
+Balancing these takes a mix of strategy, technology, and team engagement.
+Here’s how to do it right.

 Image